-courts work.
+There are many benefits of having a teen court, for example it provides a forum to deal with status offenses like truancy and minor offenses such as traffic violations and nonviolent crimes.
+Teen courts also allow for youth to participate in their tribal government and understand how courts work.
 Similarly, youth become engaged in their community and gain leadership skills.
-Those youth who are "sentenced" in the teen court can learn traditional skills through cultural based community service, as well as becoming more connected with their community.
-The court provides benefits to the tribe in that it provides opportunities for tribal agencies to work together on these issues, as well as potential opportunities to work with off reservation agencies.
-Overall tribal youth who need assistance are brought into the teen court for intervention and the underlying problems can be addresses.
-49
+Those youth who are "sentenced" in the teen court can learn traditional skills through cultural-based community service, and can become more connected with their community.
+The court provides benefits to the tribe in that it provides opportunities for tribal agencies to work together on these issues, as well as potential opportunities to work with off-reservation agencies.
+Overall tribal youth who need assistance are brought into the teen court for intervention and the underlying problems can be addressed.

 As previously mentioned, the majority of tribal teen courts are not codified within tribal codes.
 Most are programs that receive support from different tribal agencies.
 Similarly, there are less state teen courts operating under legislation than there are teen court programs that operate without legislation.
-Benefits of codifying your teen court are the potential for funding (whether that is from the tribe or outside sources), it demonstrates that your program is established and has parameters.
-Other benefits of codification include: sources for referral into the court and provides sentencing options.
+One benefit of codifying your teen court is the potential for funding (whether that is from the tribe or outside sources); codifying the teen court demonstrates that your program is established and has parameters.
+Other benefits of codification include sources for referral into the court and providing sentencing options.